RossJSupple/RossJSupple/README.md

                <a href="https://github.com/RossJSupple/CarSim/">
                    <img alt="Static Badge" src="https://img.shields.io/badge/CarSim-%23fc6f03">
                </a>
-               - Basic car simulator created using OOP in Python, which reads instructions from a file
+               - Basic car simulator created using OOP in Python, which reads instructions from a file such as whether to accelerate/decelerate, turn and change gears. if the instructions given constradict the previous instruction the car will crash.
            </p>
     </div>
     <div id="Project1">